Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Conclusions

 We also presented results for the orbital magnetization away from the flat band limit.
 In this context we explored the Floquet driven Haldane model where we showed that the broken particle-hole symmetry of the Haldane model enhances the orbital magnetization at half filling.
 In addition, this orbital magnetization was large even in the anomalous Floquet phase with $C=0$.

-While Floquet driving is an active area of study, linear response properties of these systems, that go beyond Hall conductivity, need to be further explored.
-While in this paper we explored the orbital magnetization which is a linear response to a weak perturbing magnetic field, other forms of linear-responses such as response of the system to weak strains, could help further uncover measurable consequences of Floquet induced topology.
+While Floquet driving is an active area of study, linear response properties of these systems that go beyond Hall conductivity need to be further explored.
+In this paper we explored the orbital magnetization which is a linear response to a weak perturbing magnetic field.
+Other forms of linear-responses such as response of the system to weak strains, could help further uncover measurable consequences of Floquet induced topology.
 Studying the effect of interactions when the Floquet bands are flat, is also a natural direction of study.

 \emph{Acknowledgements:} This work was supported by the US Department of Energy, Office of Science, Basic Energy Sciences, under Award No.~DE-SC0010821 (AM).
-CBD acknowledges support from ITAMP Grant at Harvard University.
+C.B.D. acknowledges support from an NSF grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory.